-PrEP is suitable for you, if you are at high risk of HIV infection, this includes:
+PrEP is suitable for you, if you are at high risk of HIV infection.
+For example:

-- If you are a man who has sex with men without a condom.
-This is especially important if you have a sex partner who has HIV infection and is not on treatment, or is at high risk of HIV.
+- If you are a man who has sex with men without using a condom.
+This is especially important if you have a sexual partner who has HIV infection and is not on treatment, or is at high risk of getting HIV.

 Is PrEP covered under Medicare?

 Is PrEP effective?

 Several studies have shown that PrEP reduced the risk of getting HIV infection.
-Men who have sex with men and who were given PrEP medication were 44 percent overall less likely to get HIV infection compared to those who took no PrEP medication.
-Those who took the pill more regularly had a reduced risk of HIV infection by 73 per cent or more, and up to 92 per cent for some.
+Men who have sex with men (MSM) who were given PrEP medication were 44 % overall less likely to get HIV infection compared to those who took no PrEP medication.
+Those who took the pill more regularly had a reduced risk of HIV infection by 73% or more, and up to 92% for others.
 More information on the details of the studies can be found at www.cdc.gov/hiv/prep

 Is PrEP safe?
 What are the side effects?

 The clinical trials also provided safety information on PrEP.
-Some people in the trials had early side-effects such as an upset stomach, loss of appetite and headaches, but these where mild and usually went away within the first month.
+Some people in the trials had early side-effects such as nausea, loss of appetite and headaches, but these were mild and usually disappeared within the first month.
 No serious side-effects were observed.
-A small proportion of people taking Truvada® develop kidney damage so it is very important you have kidney tests every three months when you are taking PrEP.
+A small proportion of people taking PrEP may develop kidney damage so it is very important you have kidney tests every three months when you are taking PrEP.

 What do I have to do to get PrEP?

 If you are interested in PrEP, speak to your doctor to see if you are suitable.
-See Other Health Services to find a doctor.
-If you are likely to benefit from PrEP, blood tests to assess your kidney and liver function, in addition to an HIV test, will be done.
+If you are likely to benefit from taking PrEP, blood tests to assess your kidney and liver function, in addition to an HIV test, will be done.
 Once you have met the eligibility criteria and want to start PrEP, you will be given a prescription.